-Medical Handoff Note Prompt (Documentation Only)
+Medical Handoff Note Prompt (SBAR Format)

 What this prompt does